I am a Zivver admin

 - For each ‘BCC’ recipient, a separate secure Zivver conversation will be started.

-Each recipient will be verified according to the most secure method available to Zivver in the this order of priority:
+Each recipient will be verified according to the most secure method available to Zivver in this order of priority:

 Order of priority | Verification method | Used when: | Delivery method |